The MIDICRAFT Story

 Quality “made in Germany”

-In order to guarantee the quality of the products even in small series production, I have built my own small production facility in the past few months, in which I can manufacture 50-100 devices per month from high-quality materials.
-The material for the first 100 devices is already in stock and after the first pre-orders have been received, I will start production immediately.
+In order to guarantee the quality of the products even with small series production, I have set up my own small production facility in the past few months, in which I can manufacture up to 50 devices per month.
+As soon as devices have been produced, they are listed in the shop and can be purchased.